Willyb15/Data-Science-Python/Week2/more_data_structures.md

 #### Why Do We Need Sets?

 Alright, that's cool, but when would I use a set, you might be asking.
 And that's a great question!
 The most apparent answer is for times when you need to perform set operations, like checking what elements two lists have in common.
 Take the set of them both and find the intersection of those sets.The most obvious use case is to find the unique items in an iterable.
-But there's anther amazing place that we want to use sets in that might not be so apparent.
+There's also another amazing place that we want to use sets in that might not be so apparent.

 Remember, when discussing dictionaries above, we talked about how checking if an item is in a list requires us to check every item in the list?
 This can be computationally expensive and generally we want to avoid it.
-What do we do instead then?
+What do we do instead, then?

 We use a set!
 The reason why lies in the fact that sets in Python are built very similarly to dictionaries.
 There's an underlying hash table that allows elements to be stored, and, more importantly, queried for membership within a set (*Note, this means that the elements of a set have to be immutable*).
 This operation happens much faster with sets than with lists ([here's](https://wiki.python.org/moin/TimeComplexity) some coverage on how quickly some Python methods run).
 Lets take a look at this in action, and simultaneously learn about how to time things in IPython.